-DATA SCIENCE
+Course DATA SCIENCE

-National Progression Award at Level 6
+Level National Progression Award at Level 6

-Entry Requirement S4 → S5 N/A Entry Requirement S5 → S6 N5 Maths (A - B) and Higher in one or more of the following Social Subjects (Modern Studies, Geography, History, RMPS), any Science subject, Computing Science, Business Management or Economics.
+Entry Requirement S4 → S5 N5 Maths (A - B).
 Learners do not require previous knowledge and experience of data science, but numerical competency is essential.
+Entry Requirement S5 → S6 N5 Maths (A - B) and Higher in one or more of the following Social Subjects (Modern Studies, Geography, History, RMPS), any Science subject, Computing Science, Business Management or Economics.
+Learners do not require previous knowledge and experience of data science, but numerical competency is essential.
 Progression Route This course is for anyone who has an interest in making a difference in society using data, statistics and technology.
 It is a subject that can be applied to any aspect of life and work.
 Whether going into employment, a modern apprenticeship, college or university this qualification is relevant now and in the future.
 From business intelligence, artificial intelligence and robotics, finance, tourism, science and medical research, agricultural technology, or in the space and satellite industry the areas in which data scientists are employed are endless.
-Course Format This course consists of two mandatory units: Data Citizenship Data Science There will be one optional unit which currently is: Data Science Project
+This course consists of two mandatory units: • Data Citizenship

 The use of data is changing the world.
 You will learn how to be a data scientist where you will explore, predict and model situations using data.
 You will understand how data can have a positive effect on society, understand bias and how data can be used to misrepresent situations.
 There will be an emphasis on thinking about the impact of data, having compassion and acting ethically and morally.
 You will learn how data can help you get better answers to questions such as how to make healthier lifestyle choices or how to improve business decision making.
-Data Citizenship Unit